bekk/bekk-christmas/post/elm/peaking-inside-lists.md

 title: Peaking Inside Lists
 ingress: Working with lists in Elm is often quite nice, but sometimes it can feel a bit difficult to get a sense of what is inside a list.
-In this article we will look at a techinque that allows us to get access to elements inside a list.
+In this article we will look at a techinque that allows us to get access to the elements inside a list.
 authors:
   - Aksel Wester
 ---